BirdeeHub/birdeeSystems/README.md

 Dendritic common directory heavily utilizing flake parts.

-The things it creates are used by the [home-manager config](./homes/birdee.nix) and the chosen [system](./systems/PCs/aSUS/default.nix) [config](./systems/PCs/dustbook/default.nix) which both import the common system module [./systems/PCs/PCs.nix](./systems/PCs/PCs.nix)
+The common directory creates the stuff, and the configs consume it.

+The configs are in [./homes](./systems) and [./systems](./systems) and they are organized by base config, with several entry points which import it to be imported from [./default.nix](./default.nix)

 My configs are output under `legacyPackages.${system}.{nixosConfigurations,homeConfigurations}` and there is also a `legacyPackages.${system}.diskoConfigurations` which contains wrapped disko packages with the disk configs of those configurations preloaded.